-SBD is taking extensive precautions to protect the health and safety of the community and its employees.
-Demolition activities at the former Buffalo Color site have been completed and a significant majority of the site has been remediated.
-Work at the site has and will continue to be completed in accordance with all applicable laws and regulations, including those of NYSDEC, the New York State Department of Health, the New York State Department of Labor, the federal Occupational Safety and Health Administration (OSHA), and the City of Buffalo.
+SBD took extensive precautions to protect the health and safety of the community and its employees.
+Work at the site was done in accordance with all applicable laws and regulations, including those of DEC, the New York State Department of Health, the New York State Department of Labor, the federal Occupational Safety and Health Administration (OSHA), and the City of Buffalo.

-During project work, SBD posts the perimeter dust monitoring data on this web site.
-Action levels for dust are consistent with federal air quality dust standards.
-The system operates with a trigger level, which is set below the action level.
-If dust concentrations reach this trigger level we will stop the work.
-If the dust level cannot be maintained below the action level, we will stop the work until the activity suspected of generating the dust is stopped.
+During project work, SBD posted the perimeter dust monitoring data on this web site.
+Action levels for dust were consistent with federal air quality dust standards.
+The system operated with a trigger level, which was set below the action level.

-SBD provides security guards at the site 24 hours per day, seven days a week during the demolition and remediation project.
+SBD provided security guards at the site 24 hours per day, seven days a week during the demolition and remediation project.

-Workers who perform waste removal or handling of chemicals are trained as required by OSHA and the State of New York.
-Daily safety meetings are held to review project safety requirements and practices.
-Access to work zones will be permitted only to those workers who are trained and are wearing appropriate equipment.
+Workers who performed waste removal or handling of chemicals were trained as required by OSHA and the State of New York.
+Daily safety meetings were held to review project safety requirements and practices.
+Access to work zones were permitted only to those workers who were trained and were wearing appropriate equipment.